ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

          foo.test.
 86400   IN NS      ns1.bar.test.
          foo.test.
 86400   IN NS      ns2.bar.test.

-   Referral responses from test for foo.test will should the sibling
+   Referral responses from test for foo.test should include the sibling
    glue:

       ;; QUESTION SECTION: